QiuYukang/5G-LENA/doc/source/nr-module.rst

 The configuration of trigger event and its parameters can be done per gNB instance granularity, but can be easily extended to be done per UE.

-For each BF task an instance of realistic BF algorithm is created, which is then connected to ``NrSpectrumPhy`` SRS SINR trace to receive SRS reports.
+For each BF task, an instance of realistic BF algorithm is created, which is then connected to ``NrSpectrumPhy`` SRS SINR trace to receive SRS reports.
 Realistic BF algorithm is also connected to its helper through a callback to notify it when BF vectors of a device pair need to be updated